lordfrishetti1/Alaythia-Repository-Template/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under a [MIT License].